Chicken Noodle Soup | See how I make this delicious heartwarming homemade soup in this post.

 With Fall just around the corner, I can’t help but start thinking about our favorite soups and stews for the winter months ahead.
-My thoughts took me back to our favorite classicchicken noodle soup recipe.
-I’m pretty particular about my chicken noodle soup which is why this recipe caught my eye when it was given to me.
+My thoughts took me back to our favorite classic Chicken Noodle Soup recipe.
+I have been making this recipe for years.
 It has all the basics without the, in my opinion, unnecessary extras.

-Noodles are fairly important in a soup with the word noodle in it’s title, so lets talk noodles.
+Noodles are relatively important in a soup with the word noodle in its title, so let’s talk noodles.
 My very favorite to use are the wide Kluski noodles, but that’s not what you see in my pictures here – NOPE.
-Yea, sometimes you just have to go with what you have.
+Yeah, sometimes you just have to go with what you have.
 Since I had all the other ingredients on hand, I decided to humble myself and use the lonely bag of wide egg noodles sitting on the pantry shelf instead.
-This saved me a trip into town and a wholelotta time.
+They saved me a trip into town and a whole lotta time.
 Although there were no complaints, I will still be restocking my noodle of choice on the next grocery outing.
-The next two important ingredients in this recipe are the soy sauce and lemon juice – don’t skip them.
+The next two essential ingredients in this recipe are the soy sauce and lemon juice – don’t skip them.
 You’ll know what I mean when you taste it.
 One of my favorite perks about this recipe is not having to deal with a chicken carcass.
 That alone speeds up the preparation of this less-than-an-hour-to-make-one-pot-meal.

-This delicious hearty dish is a comfort food to many.
+This delicious, hearty dish is comfort food to many.
 I get pure joy out of making it for that “special” family member who is feeling under the weather.
-All the warm-your-heart-goodness in this Chicken Noodle Soup seems to perk one up…in our family anyway.
-Whether or not it’s good for what ails ya – it soul soothing to say the least.
+All the warm-your-heart-goodness in this Chicken Noodle Soup seems to perk one up in our family anyway.
+Whether or not it’s good for what ails ya – it soul-soothing, to say the least.

 - 8-10 carrots, peeled and thinly sliced